Abraham Lincoln and Frederick Douglas: The Story Behind an American Friendship by Russell Freedman

 Russell Freedman received the Newbery Medal for his 1989 book Lincoln: A Photobiography and he returns to familiar ground with this dual biography.
 He begins with Douglass and then alternates back and forth between the two men, highlighting important aspects of their lives and the areas that they had in common (such as being self-educated, self-made men).

-The almost square shape of the book lends itself to pictures and Freedmen fills the book with drawings, etchings and photographs of the era, including the image I have included here of a "Watch Meeting."
+The almost square shape of Abraham Lincoln and Frederick Douglass: The Story Behind an American Friendship lends itself to pictures and Freedmen fills the book with drawings, etchings and photographs of the era, including the image I have included here of a "Watch Meeting."
 Thousands of people gathered together to await word of Lincoln signing the Emancipation Proclamation (he had promised to do so several months earlier unless the Confederate States returned to the Union).
-I had no idea that such events occurred, but Freedman includes the image I have posted on the left and makes the day and the event come alive as a point of intersection of these two lives.
+I had no idea that such events occurred, but Freedman includes the image I have posted on the left above and makes the day and the event come alive as a point of intersection of these two lives.

 The first time these men met was after the Proclamation was signed.
 Douglass was concerned about the African-Americans who were now permitted to join the regular army by the Emancipation Proclamation.
 He wanted to insure that they would really be able to join the fight, that they would receive the same pay as white soldiers and that they would be able to become officers.
 He and Lincoln talked for a long time and even though Douglass had sometimes been a bitter critic of Lincoln (he thought he moved too slowly on emancipation), he came away impressed.
 He and Lincoln seem to have gotten along quite well and Douglass left impressed.
 For his part, Lincoln told Douglass to come see him whenever he came to Washington, D.C.